officialputuid/toolsig/README.md

 	⚠ Make sure your account has been verified (Email & Telp).

 ## Update
-	☑ [CLEAR] Change Instagram API & Enter into Packages so you don't need to update again.
+	☑ [Completed] Instagram API issues
+	☑ [Completed] Problem in some tools because of nodejs error.
-	☑ [CLEAR] Change some changes to usage at RDP (Ex: TRY TO LOGIN dll).
+	☑ [Completed] Problem with using this tool in RDP (Ex: TRY TO LOGIN dll).
-	☑ [CLEAR] Addition of features (Input Total of Target You Want/ITTYW) on all tools.
+	☑ [Completed] Addition of features (Input Total of Target You Want/ITTYW) on all tools.
+	☑ [Completed] The update has been included in the Package so you don't need to update again [API IG].
-	☑ [CLEAR] Improvements In Display Program & Changes in system usage programs to make it easier to use.
+	☑ [Completed] Improvements In Display Program & Changes in system usage programs to make it easier to use.

 ## Contributing
 	☆ Aldi Nugraha a.k.a (Ccocot Ccocot).
 	☆ Zerobyte.id - BC0DE.NET - NAONLAH.NET - WingKocoli.
 	☆ Thank you for the help of all members SGB TEAM REBORN (https://www.sgb.or.id/).
-	☆ Change Instagram API & Enter into Packages, Add ITTYW to all tools and testing by officialputuid.
+	☆ Change Instagram API & Enter into Packages, add ITTYW in some tools and testing by officialputuid.

 ## My Social Media
 	☑ LINE		: https://line.me/ti/p/~officialputuid